JohnLCaron/egk-ec/docs/CommandLineInterface.md

 Example:

 ````
-/usr/bin/java \
-  -classpath build/libs/egk-ec-2.1-SNAPSHOT-uber.jar \
+java -classpath build/libs/egk-ec-2.1-SNAPSHOT-uber.jar \
   org.cryptobiotic.eg.cli.RunCreateInputBallots \
     -manifest src/test/data/startManifest \
     -out testOut/generateInputBallots \
-    -n 100 \
+    -n 100
-    -json
 ````

+## Encryption

+Encryption is generally done on the voting device; running your own program linked into the egk-ec library gives you maximum flexibility for voter challenges and ballot handling.
+The Encryption server (part of the webapps CLIs also allows voter challenges.
+These CLIs have less flexibility but may be easier to use.

-## Run Encrypt Ballot
+### Run Encrypt Ballot

 ````
 Usage: RunEncryptBallot options_list
 Options:
-    --configDir, -config -> Directory containing election configuration (always required) { String }
+    --inputDir, -in -> Directory containing input election record (always required) { String }
     --device, -device -> voting device name (always required) { String }
     --ballotFilename, -ballot -> Plaintext ballot filename (or 'CLOSE') (always required) { String }
     --encryptBallotDir, -output -> Write encrypted ballot to this directory (always required) { String }
     --help, -h -> Usage info
 ````
-This reads one plaintext ballot from disk and writes its encryption into the specified directory.
+This reads one plaintext ballot from disk and writes its encryption into the specified directory, which must already exist.

 The standard place to write encrypted ballots is to _workingDir/encrypted_ballots/device/_.
 The encrypted file is always named _eballot-ballotId.json_, where _ballotId_ is taken from the plaintext ballot.

-If the config file has chainConfirmationCodes = true, then RunEncryptBallot will expect to be able to read and write _ballot_chain.json_ in the encryptBallotDir directory.
+If the config file has chainConfirmationCodes = true, then RunEncryptBallot will expect to be able to read and write _ballot_chain.json_ in the _encryptBallotDir/device_ directory.
 The ballot chaining should be closed by sending ballotFilename = "Close" when the chain is complete.

-See RunExampleEncryption below for working example code.
+The directory name should have the device name in it as per the example.

 Example:

 ````
-/usr/bin/java \
-  -classpath build/libs/egk-ec-2.1-SNAPSHOT-uber.jar \
+java -classpath build/libs/egk-ec-2.1-SNAPSHOT-uber.jar \
   org.cryptobiotic.eg.cli.RunEncryptBallot \
-    -config src/test/data/encrypt/testBallotNoChain \
+    -in src/test/data/encrypt/testBallotNoChain \
     -device device42 \
     -ballot src/test/data/fakeBallots/pballot-id153737325.json \
     -output testOut/encrypted_ballots/device42/
 ````

-## Run Example Encryption
+### Run Example Encryption

 ````
 Usage: RunExampleEncryption options_list
 Options:
-    --configDir, -config -> Directory containing election configuration (always required) { String }
+    --inputDir, -in -> Directory containing input election record (always required) { String }
     --nballots, -nballots -> Number of test ballots to generate (always required) { Int }
     --plaintextBallotDir, -pballotDir -> Write plaintext ballots to this directory (always required) { String }
     --deviceNames, -device -> voting device name(s), comma delimited (always required) { String }
     --encryptBallotDir, -eballotDir -> Write encrypted ballots to this directory (always required) { String }
-    --addDeviceNameToDir, -deviceDir -> Add device name to encrypted ballots directory [false]
+    --addDeviceNameToDir, -deviceDir -> Add device name to encrypted ballots directory [true]
     --help, -h -> Usage info
 ````
 This is an example program that calls RunEncryptBallot to encrypt one ballot at a time, by generating fake ballots.
+All ballots are cast (no challenges).

+There must be at least one device name.
 You can generate multiple chains by having multiple device names.
-In that case we recooment using --addDeviceNameToDir so that the file layout is standard.
+In that case the ballots are randomly assigned to a device in the list.

 Chaining is controlled by the config file flag chainConfirmationCodes = true.
-If true, then RunExampleEncryption will close the chain when done.
+If true, then RunExampleEncryption will close the chain when done, and will always add the device name to the direcory.

 Example:

 ````
-/usr/bin/java \
-  -classpath build/libs/egk-ec-2.1-SNAPSHOT-uber.jar \
+java -classpath build/libs/egk-ec-2.1-SNAPSHOT-uber.jar \
   org.cryptobiotic.eg.cli.RunExampleEncryption \
-    -config src/test/data/encrypt/testBallotChain \
+    -in src/test/data/encrypt/testBallotChain \
     -nballots 33 \
     -pballotDir testOut/encrypt/RunExampleEncryptionTest/plaintext_ballots \
     -eballotDir testOut/encrypt/RunExampleEncryptionTest/encrypted_ballots \
-    -device device42,device11,yrnameHere \
+    -device device42,device11,yrnameHere
-    --addDeviceNameToDir
 ````

-## Run Batch Encryption
+### Run Batch Encryption

 ````
 Usage: RunBatchEncryption options_list